EL-BID/IDB-Lab-Map-LAC-Innovators-Coronavirus/README.md

 ## Download subset for a specific country or solution category

-Use the options fron the visulization and download data as csv or XLSX.
+Use the options fron the visualization and download data as csv or XLSX.

 [Click here to open](https://el-bid.github.io/IDB-Lab-Map-LAC-Innovators-Coronavirus/)

 ## Don't forget to cite us :)

-To cite the IDB and IDB Lab Coronavirus Innovator Mapping, please use the following reference:
+To cite the IDB Lab Map of LAC innovators – Coronavirus, please use the following reference:

 > Inter-American Development Bank and IDB Lab.
-"Map of LAC innovators (COVID19)".
+"IDB Lab Map of LAC innovators – Coronavirus".
 2020.
 Inter-American Development Bank. https://bidlab.org/en/map-LAC-innovators-Covid-19

 This work is licensed under a Creative Commons IGO 3.0 - see the [LICENSE.md](/LICENSE) file for details.